c3lang/c3-web/src/content/docs/Language Common/cinterop.md

 ### Gotchas

-- Bitstructs will be seen as its backing type, when used from C.
+- Bitstructs will be seen as having their backing type when used from C.
 - C bit fields must be manually converted to a C3 bitstruct with the correct layout for each target platform.
 - C assumes the enum size is `CInt`
-- C3 uses fixed integer sizes, this means that `int` and `CInt` does not *need* to be the same though in practice on 32/64 bit machines, `long` is usually the *only* type that differs in size between C and C3.
+- C3 uses fixed integer sizes.
+This means that `int` and `CInt` in C3 are not necessarily the same type, since `CInt` mirrors C's `int` and hence may vary, though in practice on 32/64 bit machines `long` is usually the *only* type that differs in size between C and C3.
 - Atomic types are not supported by C3.
     - In C3 there are generic Atomic types instead.
 - There are no `volatile` and `const` **qualifiers** like in C.
     - C3 has [global constants](/language-fundamentals/naming/#global-constants) declared with `const`.
     - Instead of the `volatile` type qualifier, there are standard library macros `@volatile_load` and `@volatile_store`.
-- Passing arrays by value like in C3 must be represented as passing a struct containing the array.
+- Passing arrays by value like in C3 must be represented as passing a struct containing the array in C.
 - In C3, fixed arrays do *not* decay into pointers like in C.
     - When defining a C function that has an array argument, replace the array type with a pointer.
 E.g. `void test(int[] a)` should become
      `extern fn void test(int* a)`.
 If the function has a sized array, like `void test2(int[4] b)`